 Anna Bruinsma Award in Music.
-The interest on \$750, given by the late H. J. Bruinsma of Grand Rapids in honor of his deceased wife, one of Calvin's alumnae, is to be used in the Department of Music, two-thirds of it serving as first, and the remaining third, as second prize.
+The interest on \$750, given by the late H. J. Bruinsma of Grand Rapids in honor of his deceased wife, one of Calvin's alumnae, is to be used in the Department of Music, two-thirds of it serving as first, and the remaining third as second, prize.
 This award is open only to seniors.

 Oratorio Society Applied Music Awards.
 A number of awards of \$200 each are presented by the Calvin College Oratorio Society to prospective freshmen.
-These awards are given to instrumentalists and vocalists who can meet college admission requirements, who have records of superior achievement in high school music activities, and give evidence of outstanding talent and musicianship in audition.
-Recipients must maintain a C average for the duration of the award and are expected to participate in the scheduled rehearsals and performances of at least one of the following: concert band, varsity band, orchestra, radio choir, a cappella choir.
+These awards are given to instrumentalists and vocalists who can meet college admission requirements and who have records of superior achievement in high school music activities.
+Recipients must maintain a C average for the duration of the award and are expected to participate in the scheduled rehearsals and performances of at least one of the following: concert band, varsity band, orchestra, radio choir, A Cappella choir.
 For application procedure, see award below.